Anees-Memon-Hub/Extractly/README.md

 ## 🔒 Privacy First

+Extractly is designed around local processing.

-* OCR processing performed locally using **Tesseract.js**
+* Image OCR is performed locally using **Tesseract.js**
+* PDF text extraction is performed locally using **PDF.js**
-* Images are not uploaded to external servers
+* Images and PDF documents are not uploaded to an external OCR server
-* No user accounts required
+* No user account is required
-* No cloud processing
+* No cloud OCR processing is required
-* Secure local workflow
+* Documents remain within the local browser workflow

 ---